yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/configuration-options/using-plugins/setup-control-plane.md

 ## AWS IAM Policy

+### What is an IAM Policy?

+- A policy is an entity that, when attached to an identity or resource, defines their permissions.
+IAM policies define permissions for an action regardless of the method that you use to perform the operation.

-We have included a sample IAM policy that you need to create in AWS to allow the plugin bundle to work.
+- We have included a sample IAM policy that you need to create in AWS to allow the plugin bundle to work.
 For more information on creating IAM policies, see the [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html).

 {{< warning success >}}
 **Warning**